Rutakara/Terra-Test/Terraform-README.md

 1. "vm_config" is variable name.
 The variable is an array and it contains our two instances.
 2. "node_name" is the name of our nodes.
 We are using Master and Worker.
 3. "ami" is the amazon machine image.
-We use Ubuntu ami-0aa2b7722dc1b5612 for this demo.
+We are using Ubuntu ami-0aa2b7722dc1b5612 for this guide.
 4. "no_of_instances" is number of instances.
 5. "instance_type" is instance type.
 We select t2.medium (2 CPUs and 4 GB RAM) for master, and t2.micro (1 CPUs and 1 GB RAM).
 6. "subnet_id" is subnet id.
 Here I selected default subnets.
 You are welcome to create your own vpc/subnets and provide the id as required.
-7.  "vpc_security_group_ids" is security groups created in previous sections.
+7. "vpc_security_group_ids" is security groups.
+We use security group created in previous sections.

-Create the variable.tf file in Terraform and within your project folder.
-Refer to the variable in pervious section like this:
+Create the variable.tf file in the project folder.
+Paste the following code:

         variable "vm_config" {
           description = "List instance objects"